artndev/artofe-bot/README.md

 Fetch a free domain from [the ngrok dashboard](https://dashboard.ngrok.com/domains) to make the server running on it.

-Open the _package.json_ file located in the _server_ directory and fill in the required data:
+Open the _package.json_ file located in the _/server_ directory and fill in the required data:

 ```json
 "scripts": {